mucximilian/OLMapPoints/README.md

 ## How it works

-The application page **index.html** can be accessed via a web browser.
+The application page **index.html** can be accessed from the web browser.

     <URL>/index.html